SEAL-IIT-KGP/TWINSSE/README.md

 - Minimum system load; if possible, no GUI and no other CPU/disk access-intensive task running concurrently

-Please ensure the number of threads is properly set according to the number of available threads.
+Please ensure the number of threads is properly set in the configuration according to the number of available threads.
 Otherwise, there might be errors while running the executable(s).
 Also, double check the values of the associated parameters (many of which in turn depend on the number of threds, please see below).

 ---

 ## Dependencies <a name="dependencies"></a>

-The following packages must be installed with global linkage
+The following packages (development versions) must be installed with global linkage

 - POSIX pthread